sradevel/pkrsim/README.md

 #### find-best-hand-with-value

-Same as _find_best_hand_ but returns a map with the hand and the value of best found hand.
+Same as _find-best-hand_ but returns a map with the hand and the value of best found hand.

 ```clojure